Virus fears spark Thailand prison riot

 Local media showed footage of black smoke billowing from the facility in the country's northeast.
 "There was a group of prisoners trying to escape and were creating chaos... which included burning down some facilities inside," said Narat Sawetana, director general of the Corrections Department.

+Justice Minister Somsak Thepsutin confirmed that a group of inmates sentenced to life had started "agitating" other prisoners with rumours of a virus outbreak.
+"The fact is that none of the prisoners in Buriram were infected -- they only started this rumour to find some supporters," the minister said, adding that the cafeteria and visiting areas were among the facilities torched.

-Mental health workers have been deployed to talk to prisoners "after some rumours were spread" about a COVID-19 outbreak in the prison, Major General Akkaradej Pimonsri said.
+Mental health workers were later deployed to assuage prisoners "after some rumours were spread" about a COVID-19 outbreak, Major General Akkaradej Pimonsri said.
 "The situation is under control," he added.

 Thailand has recorded 1,388 cases of the coronavirus, including seven deaths.
 At least two prisoners in the country have caught the highly contagious virus.

-In a bid to prevent an outbreak in jails, authorities have banned visitors and are quarantining new inmates for 14 days.
+In a bid to prevent outbreaks in jails, authorities have banned visitors and are quarantining new inmates for 14 days.
 Similar panic over the coronavirus sparked a prison riot in the Colombian capital of Bogota last Sunday that killed 23 inmates.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)